ukasz1/online-portfolio/README.md

 ## Available Scripts

-In the project directory, you can run:
+After cloning, in the project directory you can run:

 ### `npm start`